vercel/next.js/docs/routing/dynamic-routes.md

 { "slug": ["a"] } // `GET /post/a` (single-element array)
 { "slug": ["a", "b"] } // `GET /post/a/b` (multi-element array)
 ```

+> A good example of optional catch all routes is the Next.js docs, a single page called [pages/docs/[[...slug]].js](https://github.com/zeit/next-site/blob/master/pages/docs/%5B%5B...slug%5D%5D.js) takes care of all the docs you're currently looking at.

 ## Caveats